marielfrank/where2p/README.md

 A few things that are in the works:
 * Integrating Google Maps functionality
 * Collapsing the right-hand nav for a cleaner interface
-* Add more fun imagery
+* Adding more fun imagery